syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 ---
 layout: post
-title: CustomEditor for the Properties in WPF PropertyGrid control | Syncfusion
+title: CustomEditor support in WPF PropertyGrid control | Syncfusion
 description: Learn about CustomEditor for the Properties of selected object in Syncfusion WPF PropertyGrid control and more details.
 platform: wpf
 control: PropertyGrid